marda-alliance/FAIRtrain/README.md

 ## Contributing

-If you would like to join this working group then please contact one of the group memebers.
+If you would like to join this working group then please contact one of the group members.
 Please open a discussion if you have a general question.

 ## Motivation